Chuba Akpom: Middlesbrough

 On 19 September 2020, Akpom signed for English club Middlesbrough for a fee of £2.75m.
 The former Arsenal youngster joined from PAOK, where he had made a huge impression in the Greek Super League.
 Akpom signed a three-year contract, with the option of a further year.
 He scored on his Middlesbrough debut, a 1–1 draw with QPR on 26 September.

 On 26 August 2021, PAOK announced the return of Akpom on loan from Middlesbrough until the end of the 2021–22 season.

+Upon returning to Middlesbrough, Akpom was informed by, then manager, Chris Wilder that he would train with the Under-21s squad.
+He was assigned shirt number 29.
+On 14 August 2022, Akpom was brought back into the match-day squad and scored both goals in a 2–2 draw with Sheffield United.

-Chuba continued his fine run of form on Boxing Day 2022 when he netted his first hat-trick for Boro in a 4–1 win over Wigan Athletic at the Riverside Stadium which left him the top goal scorer in the Championship.
-On 5 January 2023, Middlesbrough manager Michael Carrick announced that the club had exercised a twelve-month contract extension on Akpom having scored thirteen goals in twenty matches.
+Chuba continued his fine run of form on Boxing Day 2022 when he netted his first hat-trick for the club in a 4–1 win over Wigan Athletic at the Riverside Stadium.
+On 5 January 2023, head coach Michael Carrick announced that the club had exercised a twelve-month contract extension with Akpom having scored thirteen goals in twenty matches.

 On 4 March 2023, Akpom scored 2 goals in a 5–0 home win against Reading, in the process becoming the first Middlesbrough player to score 20 league goals in a season since Bernie Slaven in 1990.
+On 19 April 2023 he scored in a 3–1 home win over Hull City, becoming the first player to score in nine successive home games in the second tier of English football.
+In an interview following the game, Akpom described head coach Michael Carrick as "the manager I've been dreaming of my whole career".

+By the end of the season, Akpom was the EFL Championship's top scorer with 28 goals in 40 league appearances.
+He also won Player of the Year and Players' Player of the Year awards.

+Ajax

+On 16 August 2023, Akpom signed for Dutch Eredivisie club Ajax on a five-year contract set to expire in June 2028.
+He was signed for a transfer fee of €12.3m, potentially rising to €14.3m with add-ons.
+He made his debut on 3 September 2023 in a 0–0 draw away at Fortuna Sittard.
+He scored his first goal for the club in a 2–0 win over Volendam on 2 November 2023.

+Lille (loan)

+On 2 February 2025, Akpom moved on loan to Lille in France, with an option to buy.
+He scored his first goal for the club on Saturday 8 February at home to Le Havre after coming on as a substitute in the 45th minute.

+Ipswich Town (loan)

+On 11 August 2025, Akpom joined EFL Championship club Ipswich Town on a season-long loan.